New Results on Spectral Synthesis: Localization

 The ideal $\widehat{I}$ is called {\it localizable}, if we have equalities in \eqref{basic}.
+Roughly speaking, localizability of an ideal means, that the ideal is completely determined by the values of "derivatives" of the functions belonging to this ideal.
 The main result in \cite{Sze23} is that $\widehat{I}$ is synthesizable if and only if it is localizable.
 We shall use this result in the subsequent paragraphs.